verbb/formie/docs/integrations/crm.md

 <img src="https://verbb.io/uploads/plugins/formie/crm-form.png" />

 ### Refresh Integration
 Formie will fetch a number of data objects for the provider - each being specific to the provider.
-These objects are are cached for performance, you can also refresh the available data objects if they change.
+These objects are cached for performance, you can also refresh the available data objects if they change.

 #### Field Mapping
 For each data object, Formie will also fetch all available fields, and any provider-specific fields for a particular CRM provider or data object.
 You can map which Formie fields should have their values connected to their third-party field counterpart.
 Each field mapping field can be opted-in, in case you don't require mapping content to all data objects.